-The State GST will be governed by the SGST (State Goods and Service Tax) Act which is applicable to the whole of a specified State (Section 1(2) of CGST/SGST Act).
+The State GST will be govern by the SGST (State Goods and Service Tax) Act which is applicable to the whole of a specified State (Section 1(2) of CGST/SGST Act).
 Therefore, there is one CGST Act and 31 SGST Act for each of the 29 states, Delhi and Puducherry.

 Some of the highlights of the Dual GST, i.e., CGST+SGST are as follows: –

-In case a supplier utilizes the credit of IGST for the payment of SGST, the amount will be reimbursed to the importing state by the Centre.
+In case a supplier utilizes the credit of IGST for the payment of SGST, the amount will be reimburse to the importing state by the Centre.
 In case the supplier in the exporting State utilizes credit of SGST for payment of IGST, the centre will debit that amount to the exporting State.

 • Every supplier has to take registration in a State from where he undertakes to supply goods or services.
 Registration in a State will automatically register the supplier under CGST Act and IGST Act.
-No separate registration is required.
+No separate registration is require.

 • HSN will form the basis for product classification for both the Central GST and State GST.